jorgebarmza/jorge_barrios_website/_pages/about.md

 ---
 Hello there 👋🏻 I'm Jorge <span style="color:grey">(pronounced: HOR-heh)</span>

-I work hard at <a href='https://labs.google/'>Google Labs</a> 🧪 building experimental tools for creators, powered by generative AI.
-I'm skilled in machine learning, with a broad grasp of computer science.
+I work at <a href='https://labs.google/'>Google Labs</a> 🧪 building experimental tools for creators, powered by generative AI.
+I specialize in backend development <span style="color:grey">(APIs, microservices, databases, machine learning)</span> and have general skills in various kinds of software.

-For recration, I enjoy doing mathematics, studying history, and appreciating art 📖 (Jorge is no dull boy.)

 You can reach me via email (`contact@jorgebar.com`) or social media (`@itsjorgebar`).